 In our Faculty Webinar Series, members of the Maryland Carey Law community will address timely, significant issues and speak about their scholarship, clinical work and related projects.
 The webinar series provides a forum for prospective and current students, alumni, and the wider Maryland legal community to learn about and remain connected to the intellectual life of the law school.

 Registration is required to gain access to the webinars.
 Recordings of past webinars are available on YouTube.

-Moderated by Professor Mark Graber, Maryland Carey Law faculty will discuss notable cases in the upcoming Supreme Court term: Professor Richard Boldt will discuss Jones v.
-Mississippi; Professor Natalie Ram will discuss Ford Motor Company v.
-Montana Eighth Judicial District Court; and Professor Maxwell Stearns will discuss California v.
+Moderated by Professor Mark Graber, Maryland Carey Law faculty discussed notable cases in the upcoming Supreme Court term: Professor Natalie Ram discussed Ford Motor Company v.
+Montana Eighth Judicial District Court; Professor Richard Boldt discussed Jones v.
+Mississippi; and Professor Maxwell Stearns discussed California v.
 Texas.
-Register

 Race, Gender, Class, and the 19th Amendment